1 Bg 15-1972: The Yoga of the Supreme Person

 > one is freed from such a false notion, he becomes free from

 > national affections.
-These fake associations bind one to
+These faulty associations bind one to

 > this material world.
 After this stage, one has to develop